Vodafone hopeful of solution in India tax dispute -unit chairman

-NEW DELHI Vodafone Group Plc is hopeful of finding a solution to a more than $2 billion tax dispute with the Indian government, Analjit Singh, non-executive chairman of the British carrier's Indian unit said on Thursday.
+NEW DELHI, April 4 Vodafone Group Plc is hopeful of finding a solution to a more than $2 billion tax dispute with the Indian government, Analjit Singh, non-executive chairman of the British carrier's Indian unit said on Thursday.

 Singh, who was speaking to reporters after meeting officials at India's finance ministry, did not elaborate.